coschain/wasm-compiler/contracts/copyright/README.md

   2.all bp accounts can call vote method to agree the proposal. once over 2/3 bp voted the proposal become effective

-  3.then agent account can call setcopyright to set post's copyright.j 3.then agent account can call setcopyright to set post's copyright.
+  3.then agent account can call setcopyright to set post's copyright.